susanev/uw-stars-cse/exploring-cs/lessons/week4/readme.md

 * Understand and be able to use Processing built in variables: mouseX, mouseY, mousePressed, frameCount

 ## Warm up
+* Add methods and parameters to a monster example

 ## Lessons
 * Events